DC Officials Give Update on Coronavirus Response

 Watch Mayor Muriel Bowser and District officials speak in the live video feed above.

 Some D.C. residents are bracing themselves for a possible shelter-in-place order.
 D.C.
-Attorney General Karl Racine called for such an order.
+Attorney General Karl Racine called on the mayor to issue such an order.

+As of Monday morning, D.C. had 116 confirmed cases of the virus.
+Two people with the virus died.

 On Friday, D.C. extended school closures through April 27 and said restaurants and bars must continue to offer only takeout, delivery or drive-thru service.
 The ban on any mass gatherings was extended until April 25.